ucd-cepb/textnet/README.md

 ```

 # Suggested packages
 The primary function, textnet_extract(), can be used without the use of spaCy, if the user prefers to import compatible data from a separate tool.
 A wrapper of the spacyr package is included for convenience, to conduct preprocessing in-house.
-Use of this functionality requires installation of the reticulate and spacyr packages.
-Use of the spacyr wrapper also requires installing spaCy and the 'en_core_web_lg' model.
+Use of this functionality requires installation of the reticulate and spacyr packages, as seen below.
+Use of the spacyr wrapper also requires installing spaCy and a language model; the 'en_core_web_lg' model is recommended (see below).
 For assistance, please see the spacyr documentation page: https://spacyr.quanteda.io/reference/spacy_install.html

 ```
 install.packages("reticulate")
 install.packages("spacyr")
+library(spacyr)
 spacy_install()
-spacy_download_langmodel(model = 'en_core_web_lg')
+spacy_download_langmodel('en_core_web_lg')
 ```

 # Working on this package